-Families who are determined to be ineligible will be notified in writing of the reason for denial and given an opportunity to request an informal review; or families denied due to Non-Citizen status will be given an opportunity for an informal hearing if they were denied due to Non-Citizen Status.
+Families who are determined to be ineligible will be notified in writing of the reason for denial and given an opportunity to request an informal review; families denied due to Non-Citizen status will be given an opportunity for an informal hearing.
 See "Complaints and Appeals" chapter for additional information about informal reviews and informal hearings.